Insurance Claim Attorneys in Louisville, Kentucky

 Drivers are required by law to purchase auto insurance to protect themselves and others in the event of an accident.

 At the Slechter Law Firm, we make sure insurance companies uphold their end of the insurance agreement and provide coverage for legitimate claims.
 We make sure your interests come first, not the bottom line of stockholders.

 When insurance companies refuse to pay claims, that’s known as “insurance bad faith.”
 Some of the ways that insurance companies can act in bad faith include:

-The minimum total coverage limits for property damage per accident varies by state.
+The minimum total coverage limits for property damage per accident vary by state.
 In Indiana and Kentucky, the minimum limit for property damage covered by auto insurance is $10,000.
-In Tennessee, minimum total coverage limits for property damage per accident is $15,000.
+In Tennessee, the minimum total coverage limit for property damage per accident is $15,000.